ISGNeuroTeam/complex_rest_dtcd_workspaces/docs/Workspaces.md

 If both **dir** and **id** are provided, **id** will be ignored

-You can't get root workspace directory info (you also can't rename it or move via API)
+You can get root workspace directory info (but you can't rename it or move via API)
 ___
 - POST: